refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 ### Tidy things up

-The refine project we created above has a set of default styles in the `src/App.css` file, which will interfere with the NextUI styles.
+The Refine project we created above has a set of default styles in the `src/App.css` file, which will interfere with the NextUI styles.
 Therefore, you can delete the `src/App.css` file.

 Similarly, we won't use the generated `blog-posts` pages.
 Therefore, you can delete the `src/pages/blog-posts` directory.